asmina5555/CertiCrypt/README.md

-CertiCrypt
+# CertiCrypt

 CertiCrypt is an enhanced fork of the open-source project CryptoPocket created by Miroslav Pejić.
 The original project provides functionality for encrypting text, files, and credentials using symmetric cryptography.

 CertiCrypt extends CryptoPocket by introducing Public Key Infrastructure (PKI) based security features such as digital signatures, certificate-based authentication, hybrid encryption, and secure key management.
 These improvements transform the original application into a more complete cryptographic security tool capable of addressing real-world security challenges.

-Original Project:
+Original project:
 https://github.com/miroslavpejic85/cryptopocket

-Overview
+# Overview

 CertiCrypt is a portable cryptographic utility that allows users to securely:

-Store encrypted credentials
+- Store encrypted credentials

-Encrypt and decrypt files
+- Encrypt and decrypt files

-Encrypt and decrypt text messages
+- Encrypt and decrypt text messages

-Generate secure passwords
+- Generate secure passwords

-Digitally sign documents
+- Digitally sign documents

-Verify digital signatures
+- Verify digital signatures

-Securely exchange encrypted files using PKI mechanisms
+- Securely exchange encrypted files using PKI mechanisms

 The application is implemented using VB.NET (.NET Framework 4.8) and builds upon the architecture of the original CryptoPocket project.

-No installation is required.
-The application can run as a portable desktop tool.
+No installation is required and the application can run as a portable desktop tool.

-Key Security Features
+# Key Security Features

-CertiCrypt integrates modern cryptographic mechanisms designed to ensure:
+CertiCrypt integrates cryptographic mechanisms designed to ensure:

-Confidentiality
+- Confidentiality

-Integrity
+- Integrity

-Authentication
+- Authentication

-Encryption and Confidentiality
+## Encryption and Confidentiality

 CertiCrypt uses AES-256 symmetric encryption to encrypt files and text messages.